madrasthemes/mas-woocommerce-variation-swatches/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Brands plugin for WooCommerce by MadrasThemes.
+Variation Swatches plugin for WooCommerce by MadrasThemes.
+Replace dropdown fields on your variable products with Color, Label and Image Swatches.

 == Description ==

 The MAS Variation Swatches for WooCommerce plugin will replace dropdown fields on your variable products with Color, Label and Image Swatches.

+**Features provided with this plugin:**

+* Create attribute color swatches
+* Create attribute image swatches
+* Create attribute label/text swatches
+* Manage attribute globally
+* Create new attribute swatch in product editing page

 == Installation ==